BradleyB30/BradleyB30.github.io/index.md

 * Lab 11

-    Lab 11, part-1 was my favorite.
-I learned how to use constructors to execute code.
+    Lab 11, part-1 was one of my favorites.
+This is because I learned how to use constructors to execute code.
 I thought this was really interesting as we also looped through vectors with it.
 * Lab 10

     Lab 10, part 1 was a favorite because I always struggled with the usage